puppetlabs-toy-chest/quest/README.md

 ### Description

-quest transforms a Markdown content and Serverspec tests into an interactive learning system suitable for configuration management tools and topics.
+quest transforms Markdown content and Serverspec tests into an interactive learning system suitable for configuration management tools and topics.

 With quest, you can: